 This post may contain affiliate links.Please read our disclosure policy.

-Pasta Carbonara is an easy Italian recipe that can be made in less than 20 minutes from start to finish and is so creamy and delicious.
-This classic carbonara sauce can be served with your favorite pasta variety and makes an indulgent and quick dinner!
+Pasta Carbonara is an easy Italian dish that can be made in less than 20 minutes from start to finish and is so creamy and delicious.
+This authentic carbonara recipe can be served with your favorite pasta variety and makes an indulgent and quick dinner!

-Spaghetti Carbonara is the perfect weeknight dinner!
-This authentic Italian recipe is so fast to make from scratch with a few simple ingredients that you probably always have on hand and tastes so rich and creamy – without using cream.
-We love quick dinners during the week that taste like a million bucks but are quick and easy to make like Pork Medallions with Blue Cheese Sauce (perfect with pasta) or Creamy Mushroom Chicken Pasta.
+Carbonara is the perfect weeknight dinner!
+This authentic Italian recipe is so fast to make from scratch with a few simple ingredients that you probably always have on hand, and tastes so rich and creamy – without using cream.
+We love quick dinners during the week that taste like a million bucks but are quick and easy to make, like Pork Medallions with Blue Cheese Sauce (perfect with pasta) or Creamy Mushroom Chicken Pasta.

 The origin of this Italian dish is the area of Rome in the middle of the 20th century.
-In Italy, Spaghetti Alla Carbonara isn’t made with cream because it was a meal of the poor people and cream definitely wasn’t cheap in the middle of the 20th century.
-But I promise you won’t miss it because the freshly grated parmesan cheese combined with the eggs creates a super smooth and creamy sauce.
+In Italy, Pasta Carbonara isn’t made with heavy cream because it was a meal for the poor people and cream definitely wasn’t cheap in the middle of the 20th century.
+But I promise you won’t miss it because the freshly grated Parmesan cheese combined with the eggs creates a super smooth and creamy sauce.

 My bacon carbonara recipe is definitely a favorite in our house!
 We make it every week, sometimes twice.
 It’s a perfect dish to make when you don’t have a lot of time and want something that’s easy to make with ingredients you have at home.